29Sam/Semiconductor-Fabrication-101/Week1/Readme.md

 It will be followed by an assignemnt.

-Note- 20 percent weightage will be given to notes of whole course for evaluation to be considered for Certificate.
+Note- 20 percent weightage will be given to handwritten notes of whole course for evaluation to be considered for Certificate.

 [General Terms(Reading Material)](https://www.tel.com/museum/exhibition/principle/)